Tag Archives: solar solutions

 Sustainable and Renewable

 Solar energy is a renewable resource – the sun’s radiation will continue to shine for billions of years.
-Once a solar system is installed, it converts sunlight into electricity with minimal ongoing costs and without depleting resources.
+Once a solar system is installed, it converts sunlight to electricityinto electricity with minimal ongoing costs and without depleting resources.
 This positions solar energy as one of the most sustainable long-term solutions for electricity generation in India.

 In contrast, fossil fuels such as coal, oil, and natural gas are finite and unsustainable.
 These reserves took millions of years to form, and once exhausted, cannot be replenished on a human timescale.
 The renewable nature of solar power alleviates the pressure on India’s finite natural resources.